droyo/tailpipe/README.md

 packages do not preserve the io.Reader interface, instead opting for a line-oriented approach involving `chan string`.
 By preserving the `io.Reader` interface, this package composes better with the standard library.
-In addition, the `tailpipe` package will detect file rotations and re-open the underlying file, if possible.

 File rotation detection is currently only provided on unix operating systems.